JEF1056/Jv6/README.md

 ## Usage
 ### To deploy, it's rather simple.
 #### Requirements
-- Python 3+
+- Python 3.x.x+
-- Pip 3
+- Python 3.x.x+ Pip
 - 1 vCPU (more cores doesn't matter, but high single-core preformance does)
-- 1.25GB or more of RAM
+- 1.25+ GB of RAM
 - ~10GB of storage
 #### Instructions
 1. Download the [pretrained model](haha-i-havent-uploaded-it-yet) or [train your own](#train)
-2. Run `pip3 install -r reqirements.txt` in this folder
+2. Run `python3 -m pip install -r reqirements.txt` in this folder
 3. Create a `config.json` file based on `config_example.json`
 4. run `interact.py`